Which String Gauge Should You Use?

 In the case of Nadal, he hits with an incredible amount of topspin and uses a 15 gauge polyester tennis string from Babolat called RPM Blast.

 On the other hand, Federer doesn’t hit with as much topspin, but has an impressive arsenal of shots and regularly plays from all areas of the court.
-He strings a hybrid setup with 16 gauge natural gut in the mains and 17 gauge polyester in the crosses, which brings us to our next point.
+He strings a hybrid setup with 16 gauge natural gut in the mains and 17 gauge polyester in the crosses, which brings us to my next point.

 Hybrid Stringing